ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the input set of measurements `x_1, ..., x_n` held by `n` Clients, and an aggregation parameter `p` shared by the Aggregators, the goal of DAP is to compute `y = F(p, x_1, ..., x_n)` for some function `F` while revealing nothing else about the measurements.
-We call `F` the "aggregation function."
+We call `F` the "aggregation function".

 This protocol is extensible and allows for the addition of new cryptographic schemes that implement the VDAF interface specified in